CVLAB-UNIZAR/CIRCE_fault_database/README.md

 # CIRCE_fault_database

+Database of a real low voltage installation obtained using the PSCAD simulation program.

 # Data structure:

 - **CSV_CT802**: Raw data of a 2 millisecond test simulations (200 files) with the next collected data.